 Not really a day trip outside of Genoa, since Boccadasse is part of the city just a bit outside of Genoa’s center.
 But you should not miss Boccadasse Genoa, because the sight is just amazing.

-Moreover, here is where I had the best ice cream in my life at the Antica Gelateria Amedeo.
+Moreover, here is where I had the best ice cream in my life the Antica Gelateria Amedeo.
 And trust me, with at least one trip to Italy in the past 10 years, having lived there for almost one year, I have had plenty of ice cream.

 What else to do in Boccadasse, Genoa?

-Bring a towel and catch some sun, come in the evening for a drink on the small beach, walk on the waterfront and take in the stunning views and the sea.
+Bring a towel and catch some sun, come in the evening for a drink on the small beach, walk on the waterfront, and take in the stunning views and the sea.

 Savona